phthaloc/nd320-c4-wearable-data-project-starter/README.md

 - `RunPulseRateAlgorithm` will take in two filenames and return a tuple of two numpy arrays--per-estimate pulse rate error and confidence values.
 Remember to write docstrings for all functions that you write (including `RunPulseRateAlgorithm`)
 - Finally, run the `Evaluate` function to call your algorithm on the Troika dataset and compute an aggregate error metric.
 While building the algorithm you may want to inspect the algorithm errors on more detail.

+## Part 1: Pulse Rate Algorithm Overview

+### Algorithm Specifications
+You must build an algorithm that:
+  * estimates pulse rate from the PPG signal and a 3-axis accelerometer.
+  * assumes pulse rate will be restricted between 40BPM (beats per minute) and 240BPM
+  * produces an estimation confidence.
+A higher confidence value means that this estimate should be more accurate than an estimate with a lower confidence value.
+  * produces an output at least every 2 seconds.

+### Success Criteria
+Your algorithm performance success criteria is as follows: the mean absolute error at 90% availability must be less than 15 BPM on the test set.
+Put another way, the best 90% of your estimates--according to your own confidence output-- must have a mean absolute error of less than 15 BPM.
+The evaluation function is included in the starter code.

+Note that the unit test will call `AggregateErrorMetric` on the output of your `RunPulseRateAlgorithm` on a test dataset that you do not have access to.
+The result of this call must be less than 15 BPM for your algorithm's performance to pass.
+The test set should be easier than the training set so as long as your algorithm is doing reasonably well on the training data set it should pass this test.

+**This will be validated through the Test Your Algorithm Workspace which includes a unit test.**

+### Some Helpful Tips
+  1. Remember to bandpass filter all your signals.
+Use the 40-240BPM range to create your pass band.
+  2. Use plt.specgram to visualize your signals in the frequency domain.
+You can plot your estimates on top of the spectrogram to see where things are going wrong.
+  3. When the dominant accelerometer frequency is the same as the PPG, try picking the next strongest PPG frequency if there is another good candidate.
+  4. Sometimes the cadence of the arm swing is the same as the heart beat.
+So if you can't find another good candidate pulse rate outside of the accelerometer peak, it may be the same as the accelerometer.
+  5. One option for a confidence algorithm is to answer the question, "How much energy in the frequency spectrum is concentrated near the pulse rate estimate?"
+You can answer this by summing frequency spectrum near the pulse rate estimate and dividing it by the sum of the entire spectrum.

+### Dataset
+You will be using the Troika<sup>1</sup> dataset to build your algorithm.
+Find the dataset under datasets/troika/training_data.
+The README in that folder will tell you how to interpret the data.
+The starter code contains a function to help load these files.

+1. **Troika** - Zhilin Zhang, Zhouyue Pi, Benyuan Liu, ‘‘TROIKA: A General Framework for Heart Rate Monitoring Using Wrist-Type Photoplethysmographic Signals During Intensive Physical Exercise,’’IEEE Trans. on Biomedical Engineering, vol. 62, no. 2, pp. 522-531, February 2015.
+Link

+### Getting Started
+The starter code includes a few helpful functions.
+- `TroikaDataset`, `AggregateErrorMetric`, and `Evaluate` do not need to be modified.
+- Use `TroikaDataset` to retreive a list of .mat files containing reference and signal data.
+- Use `scipy.io.loadmat` to the .mat file into a python object.
+- The bulk of the code will be in the `RunPulseRateAlgorithm` function.
+You can and should break the code out into multiple functions.
+- `RunPulseRateAlgorithm` will take in two filenames and return a tuple of two numpy arrays--per-estimate pulse rate error and confidence values.
+Remember to write docstrings for all functions that you write (including `RunPulseRateAlgorithm`)
+- Finally, run the `Evaluate` function to call your algorithm on the Troika dataset and compute an aggregate error metric.
+While building the algorithm you may want to inspect the algorithm errors on more detail.

+### Folder Contents

+#### Starter
+These are the files that are given:
+- `README.md`
+- `datasets`
+- `pulse_rate_starter.ipynb`

+#### Completed
+Once you have completed this portion these should be the files in this repo.
+- `README.md`
+- `datasets` - this folder should be removed when submitting for reviewers.
+- `pulse_rate.ipynb`<sup>*</sup> - complete pulse rate algorithm and write-up
+- `unit_test.ipynb`<sup>*</sup> - includes the complete pulse rate algorithm
+- `passed.png`<sup>*</sup> - rendered in the `unit_test.ipynb` showing that the algorithm passed and by what error metric.

+<sup>*</sup> These files can be named slightly different but must fufill the description given and be clear to the reviewer what that file includes.

 -----
 ## Part 2: Clinical Application Overview